- Computer Science

 Grady is currently developing a major transmedia project on computing; for more information, visit Computing: The Human Experience.

 Grady is recognized internationally for his innovative work in software architecture, software engineering, and collaborative development environments.
 He has devoted his life's work to improving the art and the science of software development.
 Grady served as Chief Scientist of Rational Software Corporation since its founding in 1981 and through its acquisition by IBM in 2003.
 Grady has been deeply involved in IBM's cognitive systems strategy, for Watson and systems that extend and transcend Watson.
+Grady led the IBM Global Technology Ouytlook topic on cognitive systems, and now he continues to work with the key architects of the Watson Group and the sister organization in IBM Research to further advance the science and the practice of cognitive systems.
 He now is part of the IBM Almaden Research Laboratory serving as Chief Scientist for Software Engineering, where he continues his work on the Handbook of Software Architecture and also leads several projects in software engineering that are beyond the constraints of immediate product horizons.
 Grady continues to engage with customers working on real problems and maintains deep relationships with academia and other research organizations around the world, including serving as strategic advisor to Dr. Pat O'Sullivan's applied innovation team at th IBM Dublin Software Laboratory.
 Grady is one of the original authors of the Unified Modeling Language (UML) and was also one of the original developers of several of Rational's products.
-Grady has served as architect and architectural mentor for numerous complex software-intensive systems around the world in just about every domain imaginable.

 Grady is the author of six best-selling books, including the UML Users Guide and the seminal Object-Oriented Analysis and Design with Applications.
 He writes a regular column on architecture for IEEE Software.
 Grady has published several hundred articles on software engineering, including papers published in the early '80s that originated the term and practice of object-oriented design (OOD), plus papers published in the early 2000's that originated the term and practice of collaborative development environments (CDE).
 You'll find some of those articles available for download at his ACM author profile.